Wilfredo (character): Wilfredo: Erecto!

 In March 2011 Wilfredo enjoyed a limited season at the Leicester Square Theatre where he began to preview new material for the forthcoming Edinburgh Festival Fringe.
 The writer Joanna Lloyd described him as "the bastard love child of Les Patterson and Julio Iglesias."
 The show – a retrospective journey of his life and times told for the first time entirely in original song – eventually became Wilfredo: Erecto!.
 Further previews were later staged to small audiences at the Canal Cafe Theatre.
 In addition, on 16 June Roper presented the character to an audience at the Poetry Society in Covent Garden, reciting a spoken-word version of Leonard Cohen's 'Hey, That's No Way To Say Goodbye'.

-An appearance in the first series of Rufus Hound's What's So Funny? for BBC Radio 7 (now BBC Radio 4 Extra) was enough to initiate further interest in the character from radio audiences, while an appearance at the E4 Udderbelly for Arthur Smith's Pissed Up Chat Show (sold to audiences as the only show where the host is sober but all his guests are drunk) followed successfully in July 2011.Wilfredo: Erecto! was performed nightly at the Edinburgh Festival Fringe 4–28 August 2011 at the Underbelly, drawing good houses and a positive commentary in the British press.
+An appearance in the first series of Rufus Hound's What's So Funny? for BBC Radio 7 (now BBC Radio 4 Extra) was enough to initiate further interest in the character from radio audiences, while an appearance at the E4 Udderbelly for Arthur Smith's Pissed Up Chat Show (sold to audiences as the only show where the host is sober but all his guests are drunk) followed successfully in July 2011.

+Wilfredo: Erecto! was performed nightly at the Edinburgh Festival Fringe 4–28 August 2011 at the Underbelly, drawing good houses and a positive commentary in the British press.
 Isy Suttie, writing in The Guardian newspaper, described the show as "weird, intimate and wonderful" while What's on Stage observed "Wilfredo sees himself as a kind of Messiah figure, born to sing, write poetry, and seduce an endless succession of women."
 The British comedy industry website Chortle noted the character as "sometimes cantankerous, often lecherous and almost certainly consumptive... coughing and burping his way through the set, at one point hacking up phlegm like a horse chewing a toffee" while the critic at ThreeWeeks lauded Wilfredo as both "disgusting and arousing".
 The Erotic Review found the character "a lewd yet loveable Latino" and Time Out "an extraordinary creation".
-From others, Roper found himself tipped as a Steve Coogan for the next generation,So It Goes - John Fleming 'Is Matt Roper the new Steve Coogan or is that just a trite headline for this blog?
-So It Goes – Edinburgh Festival 2011, ret.
-8 January 2012 while The List found Wilfredo simply "unlikeable".
+From others, Roper found himself tipped as a Steve Coogan for the next generation, while The List found Wilfredo simply "unlikeable".